ibm-cloud-docs/cloud-infrastructure/ha-3-tier-szr-modular.md

 # Customizing a three-tier highly available infrastructure VPC in a single availability zone with automation
 {: #create-three-tier-resilient-vpc-saz-modular}

 Highly available and resilient infrastructures for a single availability zone include multiple components and connections.
 The individual pieces can be created manually with the {{site.data.keyword.cloud}} dashboard, but it is a time-intensive process.
 To streamline the process, {{site.data.keyword.cloud_notm}} provides several methods to automate deployment by using Terraform as a base.
-You can run the Terraform scripts yourself, or use the catalog tile or Schematics user interface to run the scripts.
+You can run the Terraform scripts yourself, or use the Schematics user interface to run the scripts.
 The {{site.data.keyword.cloud_notm}} VPC infrastructure that is created uses Intel Xeon CPUs and additional Intel technologies.

 All infrastructures have a core set of features that are used.
 You can customize your infrastructure by adding the features that you want.

 ## Core and Feature modules
 {: #saz-core-feature-modules}

 For Terraform and Schematics deployments, the components in a single availability zone 3-tier infrastructure are divided into modules so that you can customize your infrastructure to your needs.
 You receive all of the core components and can turn features components on or off as needed.
-Modules are not available for the catalog tile deployment.

 |Module    |   Resources   |
 |-----------|-------------|